eee-Andrew/Mobile-SDK-Android-V5/README.md

 This project uses Gradle 7.6 which requires Java 17.
 Make sure JDK 17 is installed and selected before building the sample apps.

+The sample application previously included Chaquopy to run Python code.
+All Python support has been removed so the project now builds purely with Java and Kotlin sources.

 ## Integration